jericmac/pyasx/README.md

 ### get_listed_securities()

-Pull full list of ASX listed securities.
+Pulls a list of all securities listed on the ASX.

 **Example**